Royal tern: Threats

 The royal tern has few predators when it is mature, but before the chicks hatch or while they are chicks the tern is threatened by humans, other animals, and the tides.
 Humans threaten terns by fishing and by disrupting the tern nesting sites.
-Fishing nets can catch a tern while it is diving, making it unable to feed or it may cause it to drown if it is caught under water.
-Animals such as foxes, raccoon, and large gulls prey on tern chicks and tern eggs.
+Fishing nets can catch a tern while it is diving, making it unable to feed or it may cause it to drown if it is caught underwater.
+Animals such as foxes, raccoons, and large gulls prey on tern chicks and tern eggs.

-Tern nesting sites can also be affected by the tides; if a tern colony has nested too close to the high tide mark a spring tide would flood the nesting site and kill the chicks and make unhatched eggs infertile.
+Tern nesting sites can also be affected by the tides; if a tern colony has nested too close to the high tide mark, a spring tide can flood the nesting site and kill the chicks and make unhatched eggs infertile.

 Conservation

 The IUCN has rated the royal tern as of Least Concern.